inrepublica/Name_patcher_capitalismlab/README.md

 Use new characteristic in person.csv and corporation.csv

 **v0.3**
-Bug fixe in persons expertise
+Bug fix in persons expertise

 **v0.2:**
 Add persons expertise for person.csv